embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 (Norman 2018, p.236)

 - # WHAT is it:  A general overview.
-The Pear Pie is a cyber-physical system which reimagines the smart home system of the future;
+The Pear Pie is a cyber-physical system which reimagines what a smart home system of the future may look like;
-by exploring the following theoretical underpinnings.
+by exploring the following theoretical underpinnings:

+1. Affordance Theory\
+People are afforded and unafforded by their environment and technology design.
+I posit that there is untapped expertise in people whose experiences are not afforded naturally by our environment and current technologies.
+In this case, I am focusing on the experience of neurodivergent people.

+2. The Social Model of Disability
+Closely tied to this, is the social model of disability which tells us that the individual is disabled by their environment and inaccommodations that exist within it.

-1. Curb Cut Theory
+4. Curb Cut Theory\
 When technologies are designed for/by disabled users, it creates opportunities for others that may not have otherwise been obvious.

-1. Affordance Theory
-Tying

-Who technology is designed for as the primary user.
+For example, the sensor door among others, which many people do not realise are actually invented by and for disabled people but also benefit others in wider society.
+Therefore, what greater efficiencies and streamlining can be made by respecting the contributions og those with minority expertise in unaffordance in the environment.

+5. Technological Use/Function Bias\
-What technologies do we not typically associate as
+Who do we see as a valid user of a technology/innovation.

+6. Information Ecologies and technology with heart.\
+By designing a piece of technology

+7. Accessability to Security, Privacy and Information Sovereignty

+8.

 - # WHO is it for: